 If you’re trying to understand how a measurement varies by a defined region like country or state, use a region map (also known as a choropleth map).

-Region maps with defined borders (often political) that are shaded according to the values’ relative position in the total range of values.
+Region maps have defined borders (often political) and are shaded according to the values’ relative position in the total range of values.
 The values are binned, so that each shade corresponds with a bin (e.g., a bin could be values greater than 50 but less than 100).

 Distribution of coordinates

 If you’re less interested in exact locations, and are more interested in the hot spots, you can bin your coordinates to create a grid map.

 Grid maps are like heat maps that bin locations in a grid that overlays the map, and are good for showing where hot spots are.

 For more on working with maps, see Visualizing data with Maps.

 Is a map the best choice?

 Then there are situations in which a map is not useful.
 For example, if you want to see how states stack up according to a certain value, you may want to display the data as a table, so people can sort that data and see immediately which states are pulling in the most revenue.
 That said, with Metabase you can always save a question as a map, and leave it up to the viewers to drill through the data.

 Once you’ve settled on your charts, it’s time to add them to a dashboard.
 Check out Best practices for BI dashboards.